Cannabis

 On October 17, 2018, recreational cannabis became legal in Canada.
 Each province and municipality has a different set of rules.
 Here's what legalization means in Grande Prairie:

-• Residents in Grande Prairie have to get a permit to grow any cannabis plants.
+- Residents in Grande Prairie have to get a permit to grow any cannabis plants.
 Each residence is limited to four plants.
-There is no cost to the permit and it is available after October 17, 2018 at the Enforcement Services offices at 9910 99 Avenue.
+There is no cost to the permit and it is available at Enforcement Services via the Grande Prairie RCMP detachment, located at 10202 99 Street.

 Residents can consume cannabis in a few public places with the following restrictions in place.